zolnierczyk/rviz_polygon_filled/README.md

 * Fill polygon
   * Choose color for fill
-  * Cho0se if front face on both face should be drawn
+  * Choose if front face or both face should be drawn
 * Border
   * Choose color for border
 * Triangulation mesh